Yellowtail(Kabosu Buri)

 Contact

-Oita Fisheries Cooperative Association : Sadakatsu Nagano
+Oita Fisheries Cooperative Association : Keisuke HASHIMOTO

 Inquiry About Yellowtail(Kabosu Buri)